-- After upgrading to Windows 11, several users reported being stuck on tablet mode when trying to switch back to desktop mode.
+- After upgrading to Windows 11, several users reported being stuck in tablet mode when switching back to desktop mode.

-- This could be due to a bunch of issues, including problems with the current version of Windows, improper setup, or misconfigured settings, amongst others.
+- This could be due to many issues, including problems with the current version of Windows, improper setup, or misconfigured settings, amongst others.

 - Find out how to correct that and disable the rotation lock in Windows 11.

 Windows 11, the latest iteration from Microsoft, has officially done away with the tablet mode.
 Fret not!
-The feature is still present in the OS, although you cannot control it manually.
-After a lot of users claimed that Windows 11 is stuck on tablet mode, we decided to address it.
+The OS still has the feature, although you cannot control it manually.
+After many users claimed that Windows 11 is stuck in tablet mode, we decided to address it.

 In the previous iteration, you could easily enable/disable the tablet mode from the Action Center or Settings.
 But, with that option missing, you are left at the mercy of the Windows to automatically switch modes.

 However, it’s not that intricate as well.
 To get you acquainted with the concept and this issue, we will discuss all there’s to know in the following sections.

 How can I enable the tablet mode in Windows 11?